-Hollywood celebrities go with a lot of cosmetic changes just to look that much beautiful on camera.
-As a general consumer, we don't have that many resources to get all the touch-ups and whatnot our celebrities go through.
+Hollywood celebrities go through a lot of cosmetic changes just to look even more beautiful on camera.
+As a general consumer, we don't have that many resources to get all the touch-ups and whatnots our celebrities go through.

-So, don't decide on something you see first time on Facebook or on your favorite movie.
+So, don't decide on something you see for the first time on Facebook or on your favorite movie.
 Give it a little bit of thought and then carry on.

 Understanding Undertones and Skin Shades

 This one is the most obvious to figure out.
 Your skin is the largest organ of your body and as for the complexion, it's either too dark or light.
-To best determine your undertone, lift off your palms and check the color of your veins.
+To best determine your undertone, look at the palms of your hands and check the color of your veins.
 If your veins are blue, you have a cool undertone and if they are green, you have a warm undertone complexion.

 Another good indicator is the sun tanning process.
 We all spend most of our time in the sun, no matter if it's on a beach or in a tanning machine.
 Usually, the sun gives everyone a warm glow, and in some cases can make your skin reddish-brown.
 If you sunburn easily, you have cool-tone skin.